ga-dc/after-wdi/readme.md

 * Talk about when you failed.
 * Talk about how you will learn what you don't know.

-> You've had a lot of experiences here - leverage those experiences as you progress forward
+> You've had a lot of experiences here - leverage those experiences as you progress forward.

 ## Confidence